grosser/maxitest/Readme.md

  - print copy pastable rerun instructions on failure
  - colors by default
  - `mtest` executable to run test by line number and by folder
+ - `order_dependent!` to make your tests run in given order

 Author
 ======